PaboXZ/Pager/README.txt

 Values:
-user_id -PRIMARY KEY, auto increment user_email -Set to value TEMPORARY if user is created by thread owner		MAX LENGTH: 64 user_password -Password hash user_name																	MAX LENGTH: 64 user_is_admin -Values: 0 for not admin, 1 for admin
+user_id -PRIMARY KEY, auto increment user_email -Set to thread_id if user is created by thread owner		MAX LENGTH: 64 user_password -Password hash user_name																	MAX LENGTH: 64 user_is_admin -Values: 0 for not admin, 1 for admin